Contents

 - Security and Militarization

 These scores were merged to create a GPI value for each country.
 The lower the score, the more peaceful and safe the country is.
-Read more about African safety countries to visit.
+Read more about which African countries are safe to visit.

 Safari Gears and Transport

 This includes safari jeeps for game drives.
-Many cars used for game drives are closed cars with open roofs.
+Many game-drive vehicles are closed cars with open roofs.

-A certificate for Yellow fever and a visa is required for check-in to Tanzania.
+A certificate of yellow fever vaccination and a visa are required for check-in to Tanzania.

 Kenya Travel Facts